Watchmen (2009 film): Production

 In 1986, producers Lawrence Gordon and Joel Silver acquired film rights to Watchmen for 20th Century Fox.
 After author Alan Moore declined to write a screenplay based on his story, Fox enlisted screenwriter Sam Hamm.
 Hamm rewrote Watchmen's complicated ending, making a "more manageable" conclusion involving an assassination and a time paradox.
 Fox put the project into turnaround in 1991, and the project was moved to Warner Bros.
 Pictures, where Terry Gilliam was attached to direct and Charles McKeown to rewrite the script.
-Gilliam and Silver were only able to raise $25 million for the film (a quarter of the necessary budget) because their previous films had gone overbudget.
+Gilliam and Silver were only able to raise $25 million for the film, a quarter of the necessary budget, because their previous films had gone overbudget.
 Gilliam eventually left Watchmen, describing the comic as "unfilmable", and Warner Bros. dropped the project.

 In October 2001, Gordon partnered with Lloyd Levin and Universal Pictures, hiring David Hayter to write and direct.
 Hayter and the producers left Universal due to creative differences, and Gordon and Levin expressed interest in setting up Watchmen at Revolution Studios.
 The project did not hold together at Revolution Studios and subsequently fell apart.
 In July 2004, it was announced Paramount Pictures would produce Watchmen, and Michael Bay was considered to direct.
 Eventually, they attached Darren Aronofsky to direct Hayter's script.
 Producers Gordon and Levin remained attached, collaborating with Aronofsky's producing partner, Eric Watson.
 Paul Greengrass replaced Aronofsky when he left to focus on The Fountain.
 Ultimately, Paramount placed Watchmen in turnaround.

 In October 2005, Gordon and Levin met with Warner Bros. once again to develop the project.
 Tim Burton at one point expressed interest in directing the film, but ultimately turned it down.
 Impressed with Zack Snyder's work on 300, Warner Bros. approached him to direct an adaptation of Watchmen.
-Screenwriter Alex Tse was hired to rewrite Hayter's script, and while he drew from his favorite elements of Hayter's script, he also returned the story to the original Cold War setting of the Watchmen comic, in contrast to Hayter's script, which took place in modern times.
+Screenwriter Alex Tse was hired to rewrite Hayter's script.
+He drew from his favorite elements of Hayter's script, and returned the story to the original Cold War setting of the Watchmen comic, in contrast to Hayter's script, which took place in modern times.
 Similar to his approach to 300, Snyder used the comic book as a storyboard.
 Following negotiations, Paramount, which had already spent $7 million in their failed project, earned the rights for international distribution of Watchmen and 25% of the film's ownership.